temporalio/documentation/docs-src/clusters/how-to-install-temporal-cli.md

 ---
-id: quick-install
+id: how-to-install-temporal-cli
-title: How to install a Temporal Cluster quickly for testing and local development
+title: How to install Temporal CLI and run a development server
-sidebar_label: Run a development Cluster
+sidebar_label: Run a development server
-description: There are four ways to quickly install and run a Temporal Cluster.
 ---

-The following section describes how to deploy your [Temporal Clusters](/concepts/what-is-a-temporal-cluster) locally so that you can use and interact with the [Temporal Client](/concepts/what-is-a-temporal-client) APIs, [Web UI](/web-ui), and [CLI](/cli) commands to test and develop applications.
+The following section describes how to install the [Temporal CLI](/cli) and start a development server that you can interact with the [Temporal Client](/concepts/what-is-a-temporal-client) APIs, [Web UI](/web-ui), and [CLI](/cli) commands to test and develop applications.

 **For information on deploying a [production environment](/cluster-deployment-guide), see the [Temporal Cloud](/cloud) documentation.**

-Temporal CLI is a distribution of Temporal that runs as a single process with zero runtime dependencies.
+Temporal CLI is a tool for interacting with Temporal from the command line and a distribution of Temporal server and web UI that runs as a single process with zero runtime dependencies.
 It supports persistence to disk and in-memory mode through SQLite.

 **Install the Temporal CLI**